Take the first step today! When one person mentors, two lives are changed.

 Next you’ll be invited in for a 1:1 conversation with a member of our team (by phone or camera-facing internet call).
 This gives you an opportunity to talk about yourself – including your hobbies, interests, school life and career path.
 This is an important step as we’ll match you with a young person based on your experiences and interests.

-We will also chat to you about your PVG online form.
+We will also chat to you about your PVG/DBS application.

-Mentors aren’t just thrown in the deep end with a young person and expected to know what to do!
+Mentors aren’t just thrown in at the deep end with a young person and expected to know what to do!
 You’ll be invited to attend a Training Session where you’ll learn useful information and helpful mentoring tips.
-This is a group session which takes around 3 hours (including a break) and we have been hosting these online since summer 2020.
+This is a group session which takes around 2 hours and includes discussion time with fellow volunteers, as well as plenty of opportunity to raise questions.

 Step 6: Meeting